jacobbuck/tweenie/README.md

 	},
 })

-// Stop a Tween
+// Stop a tween
 mytween();

-// Stop and finish a Tween
+// Stop and finish a tween
 mytween(true);
 ```